pierrickbourrat/SAPoLSN/content/authors/Tung-Ying Wu/_index.md

 user_groups:
   - Founding Members
 ---
-After working as a legal practitioner for several years, Tung-Ying decided to pursue philosophy for his interest in philosophical significance.
-He earned a master of arts degree in philosophy from University of Missouri-St. Louis, and received a doctorate from University of Missouri-Columbia on the topic of decision theory and causal reasoning.
-Before working full-time as an assistant professor at the Institute of Philosophy, Chinese Academy of Sciences (CASIP) in Beijing, he was a postdoctoral researcher at Fudan University in Shanghai, where he began his exploration of the philosophy of causality and causal modeling.
+After working as a legal practitioner for several years, I decided to pursue philosophy for my interest in philosophical significance.
+I earned a master of arts degree in philosophy from University of Missouri-St. Louis, and received a doctorate from University of Missouri-Columbia on the topic of decision theory and causal reasoning.
+Before working full-time as an assistant professor at the Institute of Philosophy, Chinese Academy of Sciences (CASIP) in Beijing, I was a postdoctoral researcher at Fudan University in Shanghai, where I began my exploration of the philosophy of causality and causal modeling.